HGWR Model and How to Use It

 Residual Analysis

-Via the standard function residuals()
+Via the standard function residuals(), we have the

 access to residuals estimated by this model.
 Then we can visualize them